0xf3cd/14848-CloudInfra/CourseProj1/README.md

    ![](https://github.com/0xf3cd/14848-CloudInfra/blob/main/CourseProj1/deployment_screenshots/2.png?raw=true)

-5. Update the source codes for the frontend.
+5. Update the source codes for the frontend on **local machine**.
 Do `cd ../gui/course-proj1/src/common`, and modify the file `url.ts`.

    ```typescript
    // TODO: Modify the URLs and re-build the docker image.